-The audit report states that the population at the Murray Unit consists of "womens/girls," when in fact this is false.
-The Murray Unit houses cisgender females, transgender males, and other persons who may not belong to either of those two populations.
-This is also contrary to PRC guidance effective November 13, 2024, and announced as early as September 19, 2024, that requires documentation of genders housed at facilities beyond dismissive binary-only categories.
-The Murray Unit may falsely classify transgender men and other non-female persons as "female," but that is not an accurate description of the populations housed at the unit for PREA assessment purposes.
+The audit report states that the population at the Lynaugh-Fort Stockton Complex consists of "mens/boys," when in fact this is false (as well as ungrammatical), and the audit report failed to identify any populations such as transgender or intersex populations.
+The audit report documents that at least one transgender person was housed at the complex at the time of the onsite audit (and failed to indicate such in the facility characteristics), so the complex houses cisgender males, possibly transgender females, and possibly other persons who may not belong to either of those two populations.
+This exhibits a failure to comply with PRC guidance effective November 13, 2024, and announced as early as September 19, 2024, that requires identification of genders housed at facilities beyond dismissive binary-only categories.
+The Lynaugh-Fort Stockton Complex and the auditor may falsely classify transgender women and other non-male persons as "male," but that is not an accurate description of the populations housed at the unit for PREA assessment purposes.
 This not only erases the existence of trans persons, this type of misclassification and erasure encourages violence against trans persons, including sexual abuse and sexual harassment.
 Refusal to affirm a person's gender dehumanizes the person, and dehumanization is a significant step in excusing and justifying institutional and individual harm and violence.
-Further, this misapplication of the PREA standards allows the audit to ignore violations under 115.15 and other PREA standards.
-To identify transgender males as "females"-or to identify transgender females as "males"-is an act of violence that not only denies the identity of transgender men and transgender women and nonbinary persons, but also encourages violence, sexual harassment, and sexual abuse of transgender persons by dismissing our core identity.
+Further, this misapplication of the PREA standards allows the audit to ignore violations under 115.15, cross-gender pat-down searches of female persons, as well as other PREA standards.
+To identify transgender females as "males"-or to identify transgender males as "females"-is an act of violence that not only denies the identity of transgender women and transgender men and nonbinary persons, but also encourages violence, sexual harassment, and sexual abuse of transgender persons by dismissing our core identity.